Ancient Greek medicine: Aristotle

 Ancient Greek philosopher Aristotle was the most influential scholar of the living world from antiquity.
 Aristotle's biological writings demonstrate great concern for empiricism, biological causation, and the diversity of life.
-Aristotle did not experiment, however, holding that items display their real natures in their own environments, rather than controlled artificial ones.
-While in modern-day physics and chemistry this assumption has been found unhelpful, in zoology and ethology it remains the dominant practice, and Aristotle's work "retains real interest".
 He made countless observations of nature, especially the habits and attributes of plants and animals in the world around him, which he devoted considerable attention to categorizing.
 In all, Aristotle classified 540 animal species, and dissected at least 50.